Quiet Riot Releases "Road Rage" With New Singer James Durbin

 Coincidentally, Seann Nicols' first live appearance as the new Ratt vocalist took place that same weekend at the Prairie Knights Casino & Resort in Fort Yates, North Dakota.
 Shortly before his Ratt debut Nicols told the Classic Metal Show podcast that he planned to release his own recordings of the songs he wrote for Road Rage in the near future, so that fans could hear those songs as they were intended to sound.
 His version of the "Road Rage" title track has since been released as a digital single.

 "Road Rage" is a go for August 4th!

-In early June 2017, Quiet Riot announced that following a "three-week marathon" of re-working the existing Road Rage tracks as well as writing and recording fresh material, the new-and-improved version of Road Rage with Durbin on vocals was ready to be released on August 4.
+In early June 2017, Quiet Riot announced that after a "three-week marathon" of re-working existing tracks and writing and recording some fresh material, the new-and-improved version of Road Rage with James Durbin on vocals was ready to be released on August 4.
 In a press release announcing the new release date, Durbin had this to say about his Quiet Riot experience thus far: